 |False||The node is not ready to accept new input data.|

 x and y must be both scalar or both 1D fixed-size array.
 If the interface types differ, x takes precedent.
 If both interface types are 1D fixed-size arrays, but the array sizes differ, the input with the smaller array size takes precedent.
-If the input with precedence is a 1D fixed-size array, LabVIEW dims Vector Size configuration option for the node and uses the array size from the wire.
+If the input with precedence is a 1D fixed-size array, the compiler dims Vector Size configuration option for the node and uses the array size from the wire.

 You can improve the timing performance of this node on an FPGA target by adjusting the number of pipelining stages.In general, increasing the number of pipelining stages also increases the maximum clock rate this node can achieve.
 However, the actual clock rate depends on many considerations, including the following factors: